 Durathins are manufactured by Vita Corporation and technically have the same qualities as any other porcelain veneer that is designed as feldspathic porcelain.
 DaVinci veneers are designed and manufactured by the DaVinci Dental Laboratory, another proponent of stacked porcelain technology.
 The DaVinci name has also enjoyed some popularity after it was featured in the reality show Extreme Makeover.

 Some think Lumineers are the way to go if you want your teeth surface to remain untouched during the whole porcelain veneer application process.
-One of the major drawbacks of the other porcelain veneers is that your dentist will have to shave no more than 0.5 millimeters of thickness off your teeth to fit the porcelain veneer.
+One of the major drawbacks of the other porcelain veneers is that your dentist will have to shave 0.5 millimeters of thickness off your teeth to fit the veneer.
 The thicker the veneer, the deeper the teeth resurfacing.
 Lumineers are publicized to be only 0.2 millimeters thick so there is really no need to have your teeth resurfaced anymore.
 Unfortunately, there have been many cases of patients who have had Lumineers and had gum problems or even broken porcelain that required another trip to the dentist.
-Additionally, Lumineers can cost anywhere from $1,300 to $2,000 per tooth so for that price I recommend traditional veneers.
+Additionally, Lumineers can typically cost anywhere from $1,300 to $2,000 per tooth so for that price I recommend traditional veneers.